 To begin, click on your user icon in the upper right of Workable and navigate to Compliance.

 Locate the GDPR section.
 The first option you’ll see will vary based on the Workable plan you subscribe to.
-In any case, this switch will enable candidates’ right to erasure.
+In any case, flip this switch to ON and it will enable candidates’ right to erasure.

-- Starter or Pay As You Go plan: “Right to erasure”
+- Pay As You Go plan: “Right to erasure”

 Activating ‘the Right to erasure’ means that: